lkilcher/dolfyn/xarray_dev_changelog.md

 - Convert DOLfYN object to xarray DataSet
 	- Basic conversion file - done
-	- Create function out of conversion file and incorporate into 'read' function - in progress as bugs show up
+	- Create function out of conversion file and incorporate into 'read' function - done and replaced by refactored I/O
 			- Need function that can change dataarray coordinates for "rotatable" variables - done
 				- take into consideration instrument type for rotation/reference frames
 				- going to feed this into the rotations code